SFStefenon/Synthetic_ED/README.md

 [diffusion](https://colab.research.google.com/github/SFStefenon/synthetic_ED/blob/main/difussion.ipynb), or
 [c_diffusion](https://colab.research.google.com/github/SFStefenon/synthetic_ED/blob/main/c_difussion.ipynb).
 Obs: to compute the standard diffusion is necessary to define the path.

-The output data from the generative AI models is organized as follows:
+Considering the PyTorch framework, the saved files are converted to be used to create the synthetic EDs.
+The synthetic data from the generative AI models is organized as follows:
 ```
 inputdata/original/0 ...
 133
 inputdata/synthetic_GAN/0 ...
 133